CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsection{Inner Nodes}

 The main functionality of inner nodes is to determine which branch to go through, so that we can quickly map a given key to its corresponding leaf node.
-In order to choose the best inner node design, we need to analyze the efficiency and utility of each possible design for performing such a task.
 In the following, we discuss three separate dimensions for characterizing inner nodes: the time required for predicting the next branch, the space cost of the node, and the degree of uniformity of data points partitioning.